minute thoughts 4.10.16

 2. I think, for everyone, there are those little things that are impossible to let go of.
 A sentence, an image, an idea—the things that sort of seep into your daily thoughts and color your actions, whether you know it or not.
 We are complex creatures; we carry things with us, and too often they weigh so heavily on us that they eventually become part of us, or worse, blindside us when we least expect it.
 But I think for everyone, at least everyone who has the ability to self-reflect, there's always that one thing that inhibits them in some way or another.
 Something that has an irrational and inexplicable amount of power over them.
 And it's part of being human, but not necessarily one of the good parts.

 3. Things You Should Watch: Alan Fridlund's last lecture April 6th, 2012.
 Dr. Fridlund was my Psych 1 professor back in freshman year, and remains to this day one of my favorite professors at UCSB, so I was intrigued to see that he was selected four years ago to give his own "last lecture."
 The term "last lecture" in his case is slightly misleading; the idea came from a Carnegie Mellon professor named Randy Pausch who discovered he was suffering from terminal pancreatic cancer.
 He gave a last lecture called "Achieving Your Childhood Dreams".
 It reminds me of one of my all-time favorite books, Tuesdays with Morrie, and prompts the question: What would you say to as many people as possible in your final months?
 What would you want to focus on?
+How would you want people to remember you?

 4. I have a lot of small-world stories because my family is so big, but to this day the most notable one is this: I met my friend Melissa on a cruise in China six years ago and we instantly clicked, partly because no one else on the boat spoke English and we didn't speak Chinese.
 I find out she's from Washington D.C., and I tell her to come visit me in California.
 Fast-forward two years and she's on vacation in San Diego with her younger cousin.
 While trying to make conversation with the younger cousin, I find out that her brother (and Melissa's cousin) goes to a tiny music school in New York...where he just happens to be dating my cousin.
 I'm still mind-blown about it, six years later.
 And to this day, we still keep in touch.
 Truly one of the best surprise friendships I've ever had.